schwarzkopfb/enumerated/README.md

 require('enumerated').global = true

-// after that point Enum constructor has been exposed to the global context, so feel free to use it anywhere
+// after that point Enum constructor has been exposed to the global context,
+// so feel free to use it anywhere

 var animals = Enum({
     eagle: 'bird',
-    pigeon: 'bird',
-    cat: 'four-footed',
+    snake: 'reptile',
-    dog: 'four-footed'
+    cat:   'four-footed'
 })

 // ...